WB

 • Q1: What is Netplan and why is it used in Ubuntu 18.04?

-• Q2: How can I check which network interfaces are available on my Ubuntu server?
+• Q2: How do I check which network interfaces exist on my server?

-A2: Use the command ifconfig -a or ip addr show to list all available network interfaces, including those without assigned IP addresses.
+A: Use ip addr show (or ip link) to list all interfaces, including those without IP addresses.
+If you prefer older tools, ifconfig -a works only if net-tools is installed.

-• Q4: How can I manually assign a static IP without Netplan?
+• Q5: How do I set a static IP using Netplan?

-• Q5: What should I do if network changes don’t take effect immediately?
+• Q8: What should I do if the network doesn’t come up after changes?

 Vote: